 To believe that narrative is to believe that Senator Tester wanted to cripple the most likely Democratic winner in the Senate race, increase the odds that he’d be in the minority and decrease his efficacy and influence in Washington and back home.

 It’s simply unimaginable that Senator Tester or the staff that helped him win two tough elections in the past six years could be that stupid or narrow-minded.
-This narrative would make some sense if Tester were clearly promoting a Schweitzer alternative or if he truly believed that Schweitzer couldn’t win the Senate seat, but every poll and every analyst out there acknowledges that Schweitzer was, by far, the mostly likely Democratic candidate to retain the seat and help the Democrats retain their Senate majority.
+This narrative would make some sense if Tester were clearly promoting a Schweitzer alternative or if he truly believed that Schweitzer couldn’t win the Senate seat, but every poll and every analyst out there acknowledges that Schweitzer was, by far, the mostly likely Democratic candidate to retain the seat and help the Democrats retain their Senate majority. [pullquote]Political strategists, hangers-on, and other assorted sycophants should probably be less interested in getting the attention of reporters and more interested in working to elect candidates who represent the broad interests of the party. [/pullquote]

 The stories also ask us to ignore everything we’ve learned about Brian Schweitzer over the past twelve years.
 To believe these anonymous sources who support him, the same Brian Schweitzer who has delighted in embarrassing and challenging his political opponents for his entire career quit because some anonymous people were mean to him in a Washington online news source.